AlexQian97/RoboND-DeepLearning-Project/write up.md

 validation_steps = 50
 workers = 4
 ```
 This set of parameters comes from my previous experiment where the network is undertrained.
+I used `learning_rate = 0.01`
-I lowered the learning rate
+ in my previous experiment, which is usually a good starting point.
+Then, I lowered the learning rate to 0.005 and add
-and add much more episodes.
-The batch size can be much higher when training in GPU instance but I forget to change it.
+ much more episodes (10 to 100).
+The batch size can be much higher when training on GPU instance but I forget to change it.

 ###results
 The learning curve is shown below.